A UserZoom competitive UX measurement report

 UserZoom's approach to competitive UX measurement is unique because:

-In response to this demand, retailers have had to rethink operations, supply chains, and the entire online experience.
+In response to this demand, retailers have had to rethink operations, supply chains, and the online experience.
 Some have struggled to keep websites up and running, others to continue to match customer expectations around delivery and stock availability.
+This isn't an isolated challenge, as McKinsey expects a 41% increase in people purchasing groceries online when COVID-19 has subsided.

-As online grocers scale up or adapt to changing customer behavior, the user experience has never been more vital - it’s what enables businesses to retain their new customers and underpin future growth.
+With more and more consumers planning to shift the majority, or even all, of their spending online, this change in customer behavior will permanently affect the retail industry.
+As online grocers scale up or adapt to changing customer behavior, the user experience has never been more vital.
+It enables organizations to retain its new customers and underpin future growth.

 How can you ensure your digital experience meets new consumer demands?